0xMacro/local-ethernauts/contracts/4. Vault/README.md

 - First, understand how ETH stores all state, even state declared as private
 - Second, find a way to access the private variable "password" using the ethers.js library
 - Finally, use the password to unlock the vault!

-- Note: You can pass Vault's test without using an AttackingVault.sol file, so we have removed it for you